Quick Links

 What is Tennis Elbow?

-Lateral epicondylitis or lateral elbow tendinopathy, also known as tennis elbow, is a condition where the tendons that attach to the outside of the elbow begin to deteriorate.
+Lateral epicondylitis or lateral elbow tendinopathy, also known as tennis elbow, is a condition and overuse injury where the tendons that attach to the outside of the elbow begin to deteriorate.
+Tennis elbow primarily affects the common extensor tendon at the lateral epicondyle, especially the extensor carpi radialis brevis (ECRB) tendon, which is responsible for wrist extension.
 Elbow tendons are responsible for aiding muscle movement and acting as a transmitter of the forearm muscles’ force to the bone.
 When this tendon degenerates at its anchor, it puts greater stress on the area during movement, causing elbow and arm pain.
-This condition is called “tennis elbow” because it’s common in tennis players, but it can occur from a variety of activities where the muscle is active like lifting, gripping, or grasping.

-What are the Symptoms of Tennis Elbow?
+What are the Tennis Elbow Symptoms?

 What Causes Tennis Elbow?

-Tennis elbow is most common people between 30 and 50 years old.
-Outside of athletics, people who are most likely to develop tennis elbow are people frequently involved in activities like commercial painting, mechanic work, meat cutting, or plumbing.
 Elbow injuries or trauma can also result in damage to the elbow joint or tendons.
 In this case, swelling can degenerate the tendon and make the elbow more susceptible to further injury.

 What Treatment Options Are Available for Tennis Elbow?